Escritório do Crime is one of the largest and most powerful militia groups in Brazil’s second-largest city, Rio de Janeiro.

 Escritório do Crime was created in the mid-2000s by Adriano Magalhães da Nóbrega, alias “Capitão Adriano.”
 Nóbrega was a former member of the Special Operations Police Battalion (Batalhão de Operações Policiais Especiais — BOPE).

 The militia group made headlines in August 2018 when it was linked to the murder of Marielle Franco and her driver, Anderson Gomes.
-Franco was a councilwoman who had been an outspoken critic of police brutality in Rio de Janeiro’s marginalised favelas.
+Franco was a councilwoman who had been an outspoken critic of police brutality in Rio de Janeiro’s marginalized favelas.

 In March 2019, two former police officers with ties to Escritório do Crime were arrested in connection with the murder of Marielle Franco.
 Ronnie Lessa, a former police sergeant and expert sniper, was accused of shooting Franco, while Élcio de Queiroz, a former military police officer, allegedly acted as Lessa’s driver.
 Adriano Nóbrega was one of the alleged intellectual authors of the murder.